CamoCatX/camocatx.github.io/about.md

 ### My Work Now
 * * *

 I work in Cybersecurity now.
-I love hard challenges.

-I love almost all technical Cybersecurity fields but prefer Offensive Security and Red Teaming practices over Defensive Security and Blue Teaming but I'm curious overall and read everything related to Cybersecurity and also use Defensive knowledge to my advantage as an Offensive practitioner.
+I like almost all technical fields of Cybersecurity but prefer Offensive Security and Red Teaming over Defensive Security and Blue Teaming but I'm curious overall and read everything related to Cybersecurity and I also use Defensive knowledge to my advantage as an Offensive practitioner.

 <br>
 ### Some of my Experiences